English Idioms and Idiomatic Expressions

 - go belly up

-- If a business or project goes belly up, it is
+- If a business or project goes belly up, it is unsuccessful or goes bankrupt.

 "The restaurant went belly up before the end of the first year."

-- If a business or project goes belly up, it is
+- If a business or project goes belly up, it is unsuccessful or goes bankrupt.

 - go down the rabbit hole

-- If you go down the rabbit hole,
+- If you go down the rabbit hole, you start searching for something specific

-and then find yourself with information that keeps leading to you to more and more areas to explore.
+and then find yourself with information that keeps leading you to more and more areas to explore.

-"“It’s easy to go down the rabbit hole when you start surfing on the Internet."
+"It’s easy to go down the rabbit hole when you start surfing on the Internet."

-- If you go down the rabbit hole,
+- If you go down the rabbit hole, you start searching for something specific

-and then find yourself with information that keeps leading to you to more and more areas to explore.
+and then find yourself with information that keeps leading you to more and more areas to explore.

 - go down in history

-- This expression refers to an event that is so important or unusual
+- This expression refers to an event that is so important or unusual that it will be recorded in history.

 "The recent discovery will go down in history"

-- This expression refers to an event that is so important or unusual
+- This expression refers to an event that is so important or unusual that it will be recorded in history.

 - go down well

-- If an idea or proposal goes down well, it is well
+- If an idea or proposal goes down well, it is well accepted.

 "The new timetable went down well with the employees"

-- If an idea or proposal goes down well, it is well
+- If an idea or proposal goes down well, it is well accepted.

 - go downhill

-- When something goes downhill, it deteriorates or gets
+- When something goes downhill, it deteriorates or gets worse little by little.

 "His health has been going downhill since the last operation."

-- When something goes downhill, it deteriorates or gets
+- When something goes downhill, it deteriorates or gets worse little by little.

 - go for a song

-- If something goes for a song, it is sold at an
+- If something goes for a song, it is sold at an unexpectedly low price.

 "I was able to buy the car simply because it was going for a song."

-- If something goes for a song, it is sold at an
+- If something goes for a song, it is sold at an unexpectedly low price.

 - go the extra mile

-- If you go the extra mile, you do more than what is
+- If you go the extra mile, you do more than what is expected of you.

 "You can count on Tom; he's always willing to go the extra mile."

-- If you go the extra mile, you do more than what is
+- If you go the extra mile, you do more than what is expected of you.

 previous page... next page ...